wmbenedetto/brightline.js/README.md

 ### parse(*blockName*)
 * [REQUIRED] *blockName:* The name of the block to parse

 The `parse()` method adds a block to the rendered template.
 By default, `parse()` is called internally whenever a variable is set.
-In other words, setting a variable will result in an blocks containing the variable to be automatically added to the rendered template.
+In other words, setting a variable will result in any blocks containing the variable to be automatically added to the rendered template.

 However, sometimes you'll want to add a block to the rendered template multiple times, such as when looping through an array or object: